MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     1. **Calculation method**: +++EPA Equation 1: Electricity (MWh) \* EF+++
     1. **Documentation reference**: +++https://www.epa.gov/sites/default/files/2020-12/documents/electricityemissions.pdf+++

-1. The fields and their values are explained below:
+1. The fields and their values are explained below.
+Select **Save** to save the record.

     - The **Category name** is used for identifying the calculation model in the list.
     - The **Activity data** is used to identify which type of activity data the model will process.
     - The **Calculation method** is used to roughly note what the calculation will be doing.
     - The **Documentation reference** is used to identify the documentation used to create the calculation model.

-    1. Select **Save** to save the record.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image029.png)